 Oven Roasted – This is still the most traditional way you can cook a turkey because it is simple, flexible and provides juice for making excellent gravy.
 But, it can result in a dry bird; so keeping your eye on the oven is always a good idea.

-Deep Fried – Becoming more and more popular each year, deep fried turkey has made a name for itself and the reason why it is faster since it cooks in less than an hour and takes up zero room in the oven where may other side dishes need to be cooked.
-It is also moist and not greasy.
+Deep Fried – Becoming more and more popular each year, deep fried turkey has made a name for itself and the reason why is that it is a faster cooking method.
+Since it cooks in less than an hour and takes up zero room in the oven where often side dishes need to be cooked, many families are being drawn to this method.
+It also produces a moist, not greasy turkey.
 Deep fried turkeys have a reputation for being very moist since the moisture gets locked into the bird creating an unbelievably juicy turkey in the end.
-Some of the negative of this process is that you need various equipment, a safe place outdoors and you have to purchase several gallons of peanut oil, which can be a bit pricey.
+Some of the negative aspects of this process is that you need various pieces of equipment, a safe place outdoors, and you have to purchase several gallons of peanut oil, which can be a bit pricey.

 Slow Cooking – This can be done in a crock-pot or on a very low temperature in the oven, which will make the turkey meat fall right off the bone.
 It is a delicious and interesting style of cooking, but you must have the time and patience for this.

 Smoking and Grilling – If you’re lucky enough to have a smoker or large grill, then try this method.
 It results in a glossy, moist and wonderfully tasting bird.